-1.3 ADSORPTION
+1.10 ADSORPTION

 Adsorption is the adhesion of atoms, ions or molecules from a gas, liquid or dissolved solid to a surface.
 This process creates a film of the adsorbate on the surface of the adsorbent.
-This process differs from absorption, in which a fluid (the absorbate) is dissolved by or permeates a liquid or solid (the absorbent).
+This process differs from absorption, in which a fluid is dissolved by or permeates a liquid or solid (the absorbent).
 Adsorption is a surface phenomenon, while absorption involves the whole volume of the material, although adsorption does often precede absorption.
-The term sorption encompasses both processes, while desorption is the reverse of it.
-Like surface tension, adsorption is a consequence of surface energy.
+The term sorption encompasses both processes, while desorption is the reverse of it.Like surface tension, adsorption is a consequence of surface energy.
 In a bulk material, all the bonding requirements (be they ionic, covalent or metallic) of the constituent atoms of the material are fulfilled by other atoms in the material.
 However, atoms on the surface of the adsorbent are not wholly surrounded by other adsorbent atoms and therefore can attract adsorbates.
-The exact nature of the bonding depends on the details of the species involved, but the adsorption process is generally classified as physisorption (characteristic of weak van der Waals forces) or chemisorption (characteristic of covalent bonding).
+The exact nature of the bonding depends on the details species involved, adsorption of the but the process generally classified as physisorption or chemisorption (characteristic of covalent bonding).
 It may also occur due to electrostatic attraction.

-Adsorption is present in many natural, physical, biological and chemical systems and is widely used in industrial applications such as heterogeneous catalysts, activated charcoal, capturing and using waste heat to provide cold water for air conditioning and other process requirements (adsorption chillers), synthetic resins, increasing storage capacity of carbidederived carbons and water purification.
-Adsorption, ion exchange and chromatography are sorption processes in which certain adsorbates are selectively transferred from the fluid phase to the surface of insoluble, rigid particles suspended in a vessel or packed in a column.
+Adsorption is present in many natural, physical, biological and chemical systems and is widely used in industrial applications such as heterogeneous catalysts, activated charcoal, capturing and using waste heat to provide cold water for air conditioning and other process requirements (adsorption chillers), synthetic resins, increasing storage capacity of carbide-derived carbons and water purification.
+Adsorption, ion exchange and chromatography are sorption processes in which certain adsorbents are selectively transferred from the fluid phase to the surface of insoluble, rigid particles suspended in a vessel or packed in a column.
+Pharmaceutical industry applications, which use adsorption as a means to prolong neurological exposure to specific drugs or parts thereof are lesser known.
+Adsorption is applied in the preparation of gas masks using activated charcoal to avoid poisonous gases likes CO. froth floatation method used for concentration of sulphide ores is based on adsorption.